atyryshkina/algorithm-performance-analysis/howto2.md

 There are cetain types of data the machine learning models prefer.
 For the sci-kit learn models, it is advised that the continuous variables be normally distributed and centered about zero, and that the categorical variables be binarized.

-For the continuous variables, as previously noted, we log transform with numpy.log1p when the variable is highly skewed.
+For the continuous variables, as previously noted, we log transform with numpy.log1p if the variable is highly skewed.
 Then, we scale the continuous variable to the range [0,1] with sklearn.preprocessing.MinMaxScaler.

 For categorical variables, we binarize them using sklearn.preprocessing.LabelBinarizer.
 An example of label binarization is shown below.
 The categorical variable "analysis_type" is expanded into four discrete variables that can take the values 0 or 1.